maxtsero/civicrm-sysadmin-guide/docs/index.md

 This guide is for people installing, upgrading, and maintaining a [CiviCRM](https://civicrm.org) instance for an organization.

+### System Administrator Guide vs the Installation Guide

+We also have an [Installation guide](https://docs.civicrm.org/installation/en/latest) which covers planning for CiviCRM, installing CiviCRM and the requirements for CiviCRM.

 ### System Administrator Guide vs the User Guide

 We also have a [User Guide](https://docs.civicrm.org/user/en/latest) which covers all the functionality available through CiviCRM's web-based interface.